 Smartphones try to squeeze everything into a 5-inch screen.
 Tablets, on the other hand, offer greater readability because of extra screen real estate.
 On top of that, Apple’s iPad and Android tablets can enlarge text.
 That alone makes it more useful for anyone with diminished eyesight.

 Android, for examples, requires substantial launcher customization before it’s optimized for senior use. iOS, on the other hand, requires less optimization—but cannot fully optimize for the elderly.
 Windows tablets, on the other hand, come with so few apps that they aren’t even worth mentioning.

 The appearance of an iPad at the top of this list should surprise no one.
 Apple’s iOS has a reputation for simple and reliable operation.
 Its app selection is generally qualitatively better than competitors.
-But why pick the mini instead of the regular iPad?
+But why pick the Apple iPad mini 4 instead of the regular iPad?

 One reason is weight and size.
 While the iPad isn’t huge, many people find the lighter, thinner, smaller iPad mini easier to handle.
 Seniors who suffer from arthritis or weakness will appreciate the mini’s more manageable size.
 This is particularly true for those who want to read ebooks, as the smaller iPad is much easier to hold for long periods of time.